jennie/community-manual/community-guidelines/how-to-present-at-a-speaker-social.md

 ## Who presents at DMG Speaker Socials?

-Any genderqueer, nonbinary, femme person, Two Spirit individual or woman with a project related to interactive/immersive media art, computer or analog games is invited to present a 10-15 minute talk and/or demo at our monthly social.
+Any **genderqueer, nonbinary, femme person, Two Spirit individual or woman** with a project related to interactive/immersive media art, computer or analog games is invited to present a 10-15 minute talk and/or demo at our monthly social.
+While we welcome and include men in our space, we serve, prioritize and centre the voices of genderqueer, nonbinary, femme, Two Spirit people and women, and **exclusively invite those whose identities fall within that spectrum** to speak at our socials.

 You don't have to have created a polished, released game - even a sketch of an idea is interesting and we'd love to hear about it.
 We are interested all kinds of media artworks, computer and digital games – whether you're in a technical or non-technical role, a producer or support person, focused on music or art or narrative.
 Maybe you're not working on a game at all, but a writer, artist, musician producing work that game makers would be interested in or inspired by.
 We want you!